 Let’s go back to our subject, 2.Be2.
 The idea of this move, basically, is to be able to recapture on d1 with the bishop in case black executes the rupture d5 and dxe4.
 So what white wants is:

 - Play Nf3 and d3;

 - Then Qe1-h4 and start an attack on the kingside.

-Also worth noticing is that in the event that black could play his knight to d4 once the white queen have gone to e1 (attacking e2 and c2), white can just answer with Bd1.
-This idea is borrowed from some systems in the Dutch Defense and has not been played much at GM level until recently, when GM Igor Kovalenko employed it twice (successfully) in the Najdorf Memorial.
+Also worth noticing is that in the event that black could play his knight to d4 once the white queen has gone to e1 (attacking e2 and c2), white can just answer with Bd1.
+This idea is borrowed from some systems in the Dutch Defense and has not been played much at the GM level until recently when GM Igor Kovalenko employed it twice (successfully) in the Najdorf Memorial.

-As a conclusion, we would like to let the reader know that, while this system is not a promise for an opening advantage, it doesn’t lead to a worse position and neither does black have a direct way to punish 2.Be2.
-Therefore, it is just as playable as any other weapon at white’s disposal, but it has some fresh ideas and possibilities to play ”out of the book”.
+In conclusion, we would like to let the reader know that, while this system is not a promise for an opening advantage, it doesn’t lead to a worse position and neither does black have a direct way to punish 2.Be2.
+Therefore, it is just as playable as any other weapon at white’s disposal.
+But, it has some fresh ideas and possibilities to play ”out of the book”.
 Good luck!